 - Frontiers is about artists who share their art and their lives with the world and introduces the view to new adventurous spots that most have never heard of.

-- Planet Earth contains videos about architecture and places in the world that people have not seen or travelled before.
+- Planet Earth contains videos about architecture and places in the world that people have not seen or traveled to before.

 - Flavors tell stories about foods and how the most common snacks came to be.

-This channel provides many varieties of videos starring kids trying food, meeting people, and more.
-Kids also react to food from different countries, stories about the people they meet, new animals they encounter, and the personal stories of the kids behind the camera as well.
+This channel provides many varieties of videos starring kids trying the food, meeting people, and more.
+Kids also react to food from different countries, stories about the people they meet, new animals they encounter, and it shows the kids' personal stories behind the camera.

 IGN focuses on games, films, television, comics, technology, and other media.
 Originally a network of desktop websites, IGN is now also distributed on mobile platforms, console programs on the Xbox and PlayStation, FireTV, Roku, and via YouTube, Twitch, Hulu, and Snapchat.

 The channel offers a variety of game walkthroughs, reviews, news, and everything in between.
 There are also official trailers of games and movies.

 A channel for music, and game, lovers alike.